Regrow hair in as few as 3-6 months

 • An increased amount of daily hair shedding

-Before getting into specific treatment options for receding hairline, it’s important to make one thing clear: The sooner you start treating your receding hairline, the more hair you’ll keep in the long run.
+Before getting into specific treatment options for receding hairline, it’s important to make one thing clear: The sooner you start treating your receding hairline, the more hair you’re likely to keep in the long run.

-Research shows that the best way to stop male pattern baldness from getting worse is to block DHT using medication.
+Research shows that one of the most effective ways to stop male pattern baldness from getting worse is to block DHT with medication.

 Right now, the most effective medication for reducing DHT levels is finasteride (also sold under the brand name Propecia®).
 This prescription drug blocks 5-alpha reductase, reducing your DHT levels and limiting the damage DHT can cause to your hair follicles.

-Research shows that finasteride prevents DHT-related hair loss from getting worse and can stimulate new hair growth
+Research shows that finasteride prevents DHT-related hair loss from getting worse, and can even stimulate new hair growth.

 For example, a study published in the Journal of the American Academy of Dermatology found that finasteride helps to increase hair count in balding men.